Improving Non-autoregressive Translation Quality with Pretrained Language Model, Embedding Distillation and Upsampling Strategy for CTC: Experiment

 In our ablation study, we will first introduce various technological variations or improvements and apply them individually to the model.
 By comparing them with the baseline model, we can evaluate the impact of each technique on the model's performance.
 Next, we will explore the differences in these techniques among different models and compare their performance on those models.
 Finally, we will discuss the effect of different layers in the ED on the model's performance to determine which layer has the greatest impact on the model.
 To ensure more efficiency in our experiments, we conducted the following experiments on the IWSLT'14 De$\rightarrow$En dataset.

 \paragraph{Impact of variant techniques} The model incorporates four different techniques (distillation data, IT/IM, PMLM initialization, ED) to enhance its performance.
 The combined effects of these techniques are compared by examining the BLEU scores in TABLE~\ref{tab:combine_tech}.
 Based on the experimental results, we obtained the following observations: \begin{itemize} \item Importance of KD: In each block, regardless of the employed method, KD consistently provides performance gains. \item PMLM initialization: Similar to KD, initializing with PMLM yields cumulative improvements in model performance, surpassing even the gains obtained from KD.
 Furthermore, it is noteworthy that using PMLM alone for initialization outperforms the baseline AT teacher. \item Effect of IM: IM significantly enhances the performance of CTCPMLM, even without PMLM initialization.
 This observation presents an intriguing open problem and potential area for future work. \item Effect of ED: When the model is initialized without PMLM, the mismatch between the model and PMLM's representations causes ED to fail in learning from the PMLM teacher, resulting in worse performance.
-However, when KD and PMLM initialization are used, incorporating ED improves the model's performance. \end{itemize} Overall, the model with KD, IM, ED, and PMLM initialization achieves the best performance.
+However, when KD and PMLM initialization are used, incorporating ED improves the model's performance.
+This consistency is observed across the three datasets and six directions as shown TABLE~\ref{tab:main-iwslt} and TABLE\ref{tab:main-wmt}. \end{itemize} Overall, the model with KD, IM, ED, and PMLM initialization achieves the best performance.